cdcasey/12gov3/posts/2018-12-04-5-extension/index.md

   - "ag-industry"
 coverImage: "./Ep_005_extension.jpg"
 slug: 5-extension
 excerpt: "In this episode, we learn about agricultural extension, the seemingly radical, government supported method of ensuring that farming keeps up with current technology.
-It's also what Hallie does all day at work."
+It’s also what Hallie does all day at work."
 ---

 In this episode, we learn about agricultural extension, the seemingly radical, government supported method of ensuring that farming keeps up with current technology.
-It's also what Hallie does all day at work.
+It’s also what Hallie does all day at work.

 **Connect with us!** [twitter.com/onetogrowonpod](http://twitter.com/onetogrowonpod) [instagram.com/onetogrowonpod](http://instagram.com/onetogrowonpod) [facebook.com/onetogrowonpod](http://facebook.com/onetogrowonpod) [onetogrowonpod@gmail.com](mailto:onetogrowonpod@gmail.com) Tweet with #AskOnetoGrowOn [onetogrowonpod.com](http://onetogrowonpod.com)